-The only condition which Disney, and most cruise companies meet, is that they are US companies.
+The only condition which Disney and most cruise companies meet is that they are US companies.
 However, cruise ships aren’t built in the US.
-The cruise ship industry usually relies on a large number of no US crew.
+The cruise ship industry usually relies on a large number of non-US crew.

 These rules explain why the only cruise ship to sail around Hawaii is NCL Pride of America.
-It has a crew which is entirely made up of US Citizens or Green Card Holders.
+It has a crew that is entirely made up of US Citizens or Green Card Holders.

-This ancient law also explains why ships which sail from a US port have to always sail to a non US port before returning back to the US.
+This ancient law also explains why ships that sail from a US port have to always sail to a non-US port before returning back to the US.
 That is why the Disney cruises to Hawaii had to have a port stop in Ensenada Mexico before sailing back to Los Angeles.

 Why Should You Sail on a Disney Cruise to Hawaii?

 A Disney cruise is an amazing experience for the whole family.